What is Forest School?

-This year the children in Reception started forest school sessions in our school wildlife area and meadow.
+In the Spring of 2017 the children in Reception started their first forest school sessions in our school wildlife area and meadow.

-Please scroll down to see some of the exciting activities we have been up to!
+Please scroll down to see a 'blog' outlining some of the exciting activities that they got up to in the first couple of months!

 WEEK 8: BUG PALACES